AdamMurray/Testify/README.md

 A test bed for testing a locally hosted project using multiple form factors on a single web page.

+## Features

+Current features include:

+* 6 mobile form factors
+  * Apple
+    * iPhone 4
+    * iPhone 5
+    * iPhone 6
+    * iPhone 6+
+  * Android
+    * Nexus 4 / Samsung Galaxy 4
+    * Nexus 5

+* 2 tablet form factors, each in portrait and landscape orientation
+  * Apple
+    * iPad 1 / 2
+  * Android
+    * Nexus 7 (II)

+New features will be continually added to the project.
+See Future Improvements below.

 ## Usage

 ### Command Prompt